SliceGX: Layer-wise GNN Explanation with Model-slicing: Introduction

 \section{Introduction}

-Graph Neural Networks (\gnns) have demonstrated promising performances in various applications.
-A \gnn is a function $\M$ that converts an input graph $G$ to a numerical matrix representation (``graph embedding'') $Z$, which can be further post-processed to output task-specific answers, such as node classification and graph classification.
+Graph Neural Networks (\gnns) have demonstrated promising performances in various applications, such as recommender systems~\cite{chen2023heterogeneous}, knowledge graph reasoning~\cite{zhang2023adaprop}, and social network analysis~\cite{sankar2021graph}.
+A \gnn is a model $\M$ that converts an input graph $G$ and its initial node feature matrix $Z^0$ into a new numerical matrix $Z$, which can be further post-processed to produce task-specific answers, such as node classification and graph classification.

-However, high predictive accuracy alone does not suffice to ensure the trustworthiness and reliability of graph learning; it also requires transparency in the inference process~\cite{arenas2024data, zhou2020database}.
-Understanding how a \gnn arrives at a decision is essential for model provenance and tracking~\cite{lv2023data}.
-For example, a provenance-oriented analysis~\cite{arenas2024data} may ask ``\textit{What/Which}'' questions to identify which input features are relevant, ``\textit{How}'' questions to trace how those features are transformed across successive layers, or ``\textit{Where/When}'' questions to determine which layers contribute most at different stages of inference.
-Such finer-grained, ``layer-wise'' interpretation, as also practiced in other deep models, e.g., in CNNs~\cite{iqbal2022visual} and DNNs~\cite{ullah2021explaining,langedijk-etal-2024-decoderlens}, further benefits model optimization and debugging~\cite{adebayo2020debugging,cheng2018model}.
+However, predictive accuracy alone does not guarantee the trustworthiness and reliability of graph learning; transparency of the inference process is also required~\cite{arenas2024data}.
+Understanding how a \gnn arrives at a decision is therefore essential for model provenance and tracking.
+For example, a provenance-oriented analysis~\cite{arenas2024data} may ask ``\textit{What/Which}'' questions to identify which input features are relevant, ``\textit{How}'' questions to trace how features transform across layers, or ``\textit{Where/When}'' questions to determine which layers contribute most during inference.
+Such finer-grained, ``layer-wise'' interpretation, as also practiced in other deep models, e.g., in CNNs~\cite{iqbal2022visual} and DNNs~\cite{ullah2021explaining}, further benefits model optimization and debugging~\cite{adebayo2020debugging}.

 Despite the evidential need, the study of layer-wise interpretation for \gnns, and how it benefits \gnn applications, still remains in its infancy.
 Consider the following example.